projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

    allocated by DM for a specific VM in user space.
 This buffer is shared between DM, VHM and HV. **Set I/O Request buffer** calls an ioctl executing a hypercall to share this unique page buffer with VHM and HV.
-Please refer to chapter 3.4 and 4.4 for more details.
+Refer to :ref:`hld-io-emulation` and :ref:`IO-emulation-in-sos` for more details.

 -  **Memory Setup**: UOS memory is allocated from SOS memory.
 This section of memory will use SOS hugetlbfs to allocate